Niel-Reitmann/Current-personal-website/_posts/UsefulnessContextConfidence.md

 ### Usefulness

 So what then does it mean to be useful?
-I see it largely as a mix of the two above factors.
+I see it largely as a mix of the above two factors.

 As your level of context ramps up, so will your ability to be useful.
-But, like I mentioned above, your confidence is a key part of this equation.
+But your confidence is a key part of this equation.

 You can have all the context in the world but if you don’t take action or contribute, you won’t be useful.
 You can have little context being new to the business, but still exercise what you do have along with other factors to be useful.